.

 What is the Portuguese Way?

-It is an itinerary characterized by:
+It is a route characterized by:

-• High-quality infrastructure
+• High-quality infrastructure and signposting throughout

-• Strong cultural identity
+• Strong Portuguese and Galician cultural identity

-• Abundant services
+• Abundant services along the entire route

 Central Portuguese Way